SANKARAMDAS/next_new/README.md

 pnpm dev

-Make Sure to create MongoDB & Google auth credential and use it on the .env file.
+Make Sure to create MongoDB & Google auth credentials and use them on the .env file.
 ```